brandonio21/PCFramework/README.md

 need to worry about not having the latest version.
 Use the same script for all of your programming competitions!

+In the future, this installer will be useful because you will be able to specify a language for your competition, where scripts will then be provided that are suited for your specific language.

 ## Workflow ##
 The first part of the workflow is getting the directory structure on everyones'